grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

   If it is, you must obtain permission and acknowledge credit.

 - **File name**: Use the naming convention documented in [Media asset file naming conventions](#media-asset-file-naming-conventions).

+- **Light mode/Dark mode**: If the page you're adding the image to is white or light colored, use images in dark mode.
+If the page is black or dark colored, use images in light mode.
+This ensures sufficient contrast.

 #### Personally Identifiable Information (PII)